 —Download this guide, which talks about seeing the museum with your kids.
 It’s aimed at kids 8-11.
 It gives guidelines on how to discuss the events of that day, and ways to discuss some of the objects you’ll see there, like the fire truck.
 It gives prompting discussion questions which gets the kids to pay attention to details and think for themselves.

-–Download the audio guide on your phone, tablet or iPod Touch (get the Apple audio tour here, and the Android version here).
+–Download the audio guide on your phone, tablet or iPod Touch.
 It’s free.
 They have a kids’ version included, which explains things in slightly different language to kids, and allows them (and you) to go in the order you’d like.
 You can rent an audio guide as well – I’m sure it also has the kids’ version.

 –The memorial and museum site has a section on talking to your kids about 9/11.
 Read it ahead of time.
 Make sure you’ve prepared your kids in advance, and that you are ready to talk to them about it when you’re there.
 The site offers lesson plans for all age kids, great if you’re a home schooler or want to spend extra time with your kids on it.